-Cecilia Bengolea is a performance artist with a particular interest in dance anthropologies.
-Her reflections on antropological dance are represented in paroxysmal performances, both modern and primitive, civilised and pre-civilised.
+Cecilia Bengolea (Argentina/France) is a performance artist with a particular interest in dance anthropologies.
+Her reflections on anthropological dance are represented in paroxysmal performances, both modern and primitive, civilised and pre-civilised.
 Animals fascinate her as a force, a fear that also exists in dance and sex among her.

 She has collaborated with a number of visual artists, including Dominique Gonzalez-Foerster, Jeremy Deller and Damion Wallace.
 During her residency at Delfina Foundation Bengolea will be developing a new collaborative film with Jeremy Deller, commissioned by the Sao Paulo Biennale and Hayward Gallery London.
 She will also be exhibiting a new film installation and performance commissioned by Art Night London 2016.